Our Most Popular Winter Tours from Tallinn in 2025/2026

 4. Race Through Snowy Trails on a Husky Sled

 Picture yourself gliding across the crisp snow, led by a team of enthusiastic huskies.
 Our Husky Park and Dog-Sledding Adventure takes you deep into the Kõrvemaa region, where you’ll meet friendly sled dogs, learn about their training, and embark on an exhilarating ride through snow-covered trails.
 A dream come true for animal lovers and thrill-seekers alike!
-The huskies love pulling the sleds and you can see the excitement from how they howl before each run.
+The huskies love pulling the sleds, and you can see the excitement from how they howl before each run.

-Dogs are the happiest while running!
-Photo credit: Prangli Travel
+©Small Lapland.
+Dogs are happiest while running!

 5. Warm Up with a Sauna after a Bog Hike